 America Movil is one of Latin America's leading telecoms and pay TV groups with a footprint stretching well beyond its home market of Mexico into Brazil, Argentina and several other Latin and Central American markets.
 It has also established a presence in Europe through selective acquisition.
 The group operates in Mexico as Telcel - the dominant local mobile carrier with almost 70% local share - and fixed line operator Telmex.
-However, its most widely spread business is Claro, the leading carrier in Brazil in terms of total mobile, fixed line and pay-TV customers (Telefonica's Vivo is bigger by mobile subscribers), and extending to 14 other regional markets.
-The group's other significant subsidiaries include Telekom Austria, trading as A1 at home or Vip and Mobiltel in other Eastern European markets, and US prepaid MVNO service TracFone.
-The latter markets brands including Straight Talk, Net 10 and, as of the end of 2016, Walmart Family Mobile.
+However, its most widely spread business is Claro, the leading carrier in Brazil in terms of total mobile, fixed line and pay-TV customers (Telefonica's Vivo is bigger by mobile subscribers), and extending to 14 other regional markets in Latin America.
+In 2019, the group acquire Telefonica's operations in Guatemala, and paid $905m for Nextel in Brazil.
+It took a minority holding in Oi Mobile In Brazil in 2020.
+In Europe, the group controls Telekom Austria, trading as A1 at home or Vip and Mobiltel in other Eastern European markets, through a majority shareholding.
 America Movil tried but failed to take control of KPN of the Netherlands in 2013 but remains its biggest shareholder with around 21%.
-The group's total mobile subscriber numbers were 286m by the end of 2015, including 74m in Mexico and 66m in Brazil.
-Revenues for 2015 were around $57bn, of which just over a third was generated in Mexico, and a quarter in Brazil.
-Daniel Hajj is CEO.
+For several years, it also owned US prepaid MVNO service TracFone, operating under several brands including Straight Talk, Net 10 and Walmart Family Mobile.
+It agreed to sell this business in 2021 to Verizon.
+The group's total mobile subscriber numbers were almost 288m by the end of 2020, including 77.8m in Mexico, 63.1m in Brazil and 33.0m in Colombia.
+It also had 20.7m in the US and 21.9m across Europe.
+Revenues for 2020 were just under $51bn (Ps 1.0bn), of which almost a third was generated in Mexico, 17% apiece in the US and Brazil, and 11% in Europe.
+Net profit was approx $2.6bn.
 The group was formed from the acquisition in 2000 of Telcel, the mobile operations spun off from formerly state-controlled telecoms group Telmex.
 The remaining operations of Telmex were acquired a decade later.
 The Claro network was launched in Brazil in 2003 following the acquisition and merger of a series of regional operators.
 America Movil acquired an initial stake in Telekom Austria in 2012, and took majority control in 2014.
 The group is controlled by Mexican billionaire Carlos Slim and his family.
-Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Daniel Hajj is CEO (and also Carlos Slim's son-in-law).

-Advertising expenditure for America Movil in 2015?
+Advertising expenditure for America Movil?
 See ranking of Declared Advertising Costs

 Adbrands Weekly Update 29th Jan 2015: AT&T pressed ahead with its strategic expansion into Mexico, with its second acquisition in that market in three months.
 It has offered around $1.9bn to buy Nextel Mexico, adding an additional 3m subscribers to its portfolio, on top of the 9m or so it will gain from the addition of Iusacell, whose purchase was announced last November.
 The two deals would give AT&T a strong #3 position in Mexico behind market leader America Movil and Telefonica Movistar, and also create what the company is hyping as "the first-ever North American mobile service".